mx1001/boxcutter_manual/docs/hotkeys.md

 [Holding ctrl and moving the cursor over the mesh will reveal snapping dots for the enabled options.](snapping.md)

 >Dots will only show if snapping is enabled and a highlight option is selected for the selection.
 These are intended for box, circle and custom.

+If grid is disabled a single dot will show with snapping enabled to show orientation.

 ![start](img/hotkeys/hk32.gif)